 Gehrig, Mohammed Ali, Joe DiMaggio,

-Eriksen by then.
+maybe Stein Eriksen by then.
 If it was

 The teachers didn’t

-books, no matter what they read, and
+books, no matter what they were about.
+As long

-as long as they loved it she didn’t care what
+as they loved it, she didn’t care what they

 She didn’t care what